jmmari/MauMeV1/README.md

     MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 Thanks and respects to the people who wrote the routines this library is using !
+Their work remains theirs' !

 ![https://github.com/jmmari/MauMeV1](https://github.com/jmmari/MauMeV1/blob/master/Figures/Figure5.png?raw=true)